skababji-ehil/fuzzy_sql/docs/api_reference.rst

         }

     The table name is passed to any applicable functions in Fuzzy SQL as a list.
-For instance, consider generating multiple random queries using the function `gen_aggfltr_queries` in :doc:`/functions` , you need to pass the table name as a list of single item, i.e. `real_tbl_lst=['T']`.
+For instance, consider generating multiple random queries using the function `gen_aggfltr_queries` in :doc:`/api_reference` , you need to pass the table name as a list of single item, i.e. `real_tbl_lst=['T']`.
 Similarly, you pass its metadata as a list i.e. `metadata_lst=[T_metadata]`.

     Finally, any synthetic table names shall be passed in an identical way to that is used in passing real table names, i.e. in a form of list of table names.
-Please refer to :ref:`Code examples` for detailed code examples.
+Please refer to :doc:`/examples` for detailed code examples.

 * Longitudinal dataset: